xieb3cky/Jeopardy/readme.md

 ## Demo

-* At the start of game, random 6 categories will be selected from the jService API.
+* At the start of game, categories will be selected from the jService API.

 * The game board consists of 6 categories and 5 questions each category.